datapartnership/yemen-economic-monitor/_sources/notebooks/NTL-notebooks/yemen-NTL.md

 ![](NTL-images/adm1-pct-change-historical.jpeg)

-In general, oberved nighttime lights have increased relative to previous years, though, some governorates show sharp decreases after April 2022, such as Amanat Al Asimah and Adan, and a notable decline after October 2022 observed in Ma'rib.
+In general, oberved nighttime lights have increased relative to previous years, though, some governorates show sharp decreases after April 2022, such as Amanat Al Asimah and Adan, and a notable decline after October 2022 observed in Ma'rib and Shabwah.

 Next, we plotted a line chart that shows the sum of lights by control group, from January 2021 through January 2023.